errbufferoverfl/garden.errbufferoverfl.me/notebook/strategic-boycotting-divestment-and-sanctions.md

 4. **Organic boycott targets**: The BDS movement supports grassroots boycott campaigns against brands complicit in Israel’s genocide and apartheid, even if they did not initiate these campaigns themselves.

-## How to Approach Boycotts
+## Approaching Boycotts

 There are a lot of prohibitively long lists on social media circulating online that call for the boycott of companies, and in *some* cases there is no credible evidence of their connection to Israel's regime.

-These lists can also be confusing because there are no clear demands to the companies about what we expect them to do to end the boycott, making them ineffective.
+These lists can also be confusing because there are no clear demands to the companies about what we expect them to do to end the boycott, making them less effective.

 That's not to say that grassroots boycott and disinvestment schemes are ineffective, because there is always merit in holding genuinely complicit corporations (and institutions) accountable for supporting Israel.